cfw-guide/ios.cfw.guide/_pages/en_US/blocking-updates.md

 4. Choose your current device if prompted
 5. Tap "Install"
 6. Confirm by tapping "Install" again
+7. Enter your passcode if you have one
-7. Tap "Install" for a third time
+8. Tap "Install" for a third time
-8. Restart your device when prompted
+9. Restart your device when prompted

 Your device should no longer receive software updates.
 {: .notice--success}